ml-struct-bio/cryodrgn/README.md

 * New analysis pipeline `cryodrgn analyze`
 * New latent space traversal scripts with `cryodrgn graph_traversal` and `cryodrgn pc_traversal`.

-*Last updated 6/19/2020.*
+*Last updated 9/21/2020.*

 ## Installation/dependencies:

-Until the cryoDRGN conda/pip package is available, for now, git clone the source code and install the following dependencies with anaconda, replacing the cudatoolkit version as necessary:
+To install cryoDRGN, git clone the source code and install the following dependencies with anaconda, replacing the cudatoolkit version as necessary:

     # Create conda environment
     conda create --name cryodrgn python=3.7